yakc/yooznooz/README.md

 Click the article title to read.

+The article's `References` and `In-Reply-To` headers are used to show back-links within the thread, from the perspective of that article only.
+There is currently no attempt to make a full thread tree, which would require extra calls.

-There is currently no navigation between articles; go Back to the list.
+Otherwise, there is no navigation between articles; go Back to the list.
 The URL to the article is a direct perma-link, and there is no extra work done to determine adjacent articles.